 8.3.2.1 General

-The purpose of the UE Context Release Request procedure is to enable the gNB-DU to request the gNB-CU to release the UE-associated logical F1-connection.
+The purpose of the UE Context Release Request procedure is to enable the gNB-DU to request the gNB-CU to release the UE-associated logical F1-connection or candidate cells in conditional handover or PSCell change.
 The procedure uses UE-associated signalling.

 8.3.2.2 Successful Operation